bshort092/bshort092.github.io/process.md

 We chose to show visualizations with movie data because we all enjoy movies and wanted to expand on the data to see things like how actors are connected through the movies they have performed in.
 Since we all watch a lot of movies, we wanted our visualization to show connections and relationships among actors, movies, revenue, reviews, etc, so that we could get an idea of what other movies might be interesting to us based on the movies we have seen.
 This visualization could help us understand how movies obtain their success.

 **2.** _Related Work._
-*Anything that inspired you, such as a paper, a web site, visualizations we discussed in class, etc.*

 We went over a Les Miserables example in class that showed a node-link diagram connecting each character to one another.
 We liked the initial idea of being able to show connections between two data points and this seemed like a great fit for some movie data sets that we were also looking at.
 After some discussion, we thought it would be interesting to take this example one step further and filter down between two actors using a node-link diagram.
 <img src="https://cdn.discordapp.com/attachments/638494334785683467/647623888997449738/unknown.png" alt="alt text" width="400">

 **3.** _Questions._
-*What questions are you trying to answer?
-How did these questions evolve over the course of the project?
-What new questions did you consider in the course of your analysis?*

 Primary Questions:
 - What genres/movies has a specified actor been invovled with?